Cascading Losses in Reinsurance Networks: Real World Implications of the Network Model

-We briefly discuss contract designs that can mitigate reinsurance spirals and parameter sensitivity in the following remark. \begin{remark} From a global contract design perspective, there are a few things that can help mitigate spirals and parameter sensitivity.
-However, these aren't guaranteed to be effective. \begin{itemize} \item Contract deductibles help to lower the excess loss that is reciruclated through graph cycles by absorbing some loss before each edge activation.
+From a global contract design perspective, there are a few things that can help mitigate spirals and parameter sensitivity.
+We discuss contract deductibles and proportional contracts.
+However, these are not guaranteed to be effective.

+Contract deductibles help to lower the excess loss that is recirculated through graph cycles by absorbing some loss before each edge activation.
 However, given a large shock, deductibles may not be enough to prevent disproportionate network effects from spirals, as was the case during the Lloyd's and London reinsurance market spiral during the 1980s.

-\item The cap-deductible layering structure of XL reinsurance obfuscates risks and heightens sensitivity to parameters by adding lots of nonlinearities into the network.
+The cap-deductible layering structure of XL reinsurance obfuscates risks and heightens sensitivity to parameters by adding lots of nonlinearities into the network.
 On top of this, we have to clear the network liabilities given the available equity, which adds additional nonlinearities.
 On the other hand, a system composed of proportional reinsurance contracts is much simpler to compute as liabilities can be calculated through a linear system.
 This removes many of the nonlinearities (but not all as we still need to clear the network), which helps make the risk faced by a firm in the network clearer.
 This lessens the chances that firms think they are adequately reinsured but later find out otherwise.
 This may also lead to less parameter sensitivity since, as pointed out in a previous section, the liabilities of a proportional system are determined by solving a single linear system.
-On an aggregate level, this may also lower systemic risk, which we examine using real network data in the next section. \end{itemize} \end{remark}
+On an aggregate level, this may also lower systemic risk, which we examine using real network data in the next section.